Wade Boggs

 Wade Anthony Boggs (born June 15, 1958), nicknamed "Chicken Man", is an American former professional baseball third baseman.
 He spent 18 seasons in Major League Baseball (MLB), primarily with the Boston Red Sox.
 He also played for the New York Yankees (1993–1997), winning the 1996 World Series with them, and finished his career with the Tampa Bay Devil Rays (1998–1999).

 Boggs became the 23rd player to reach 3,000 career hits.
-His hitting in the 1980s and 1990s made him a perennial contender for American League batting titles, winning 5 in 6 years from 1983 to 1988.
+His hitting in the 1980s and 1990s made him a perennial contender for American League (AL) batting titles, winning 5 in 6 years from 1983 to 1988.
 His .328 career batting average is the highest of any living former player.
 Boggs is part of the Red Sox Hall of Fame and the Rays Hall of Fame, and he was elected to the National Baseball Hall of Fame in 2005 in his first year of eligibility.

 With 12 straight All-Star appearances, Boggs is third only to Brooks Robinson and George Brett in number of consecutive appearances as a third baseman.
 In 1997, he ranked number 95 on the Sporting News list of the 100 Greatest Baseball Players.
 Boggs, a 1976 graduate of Plant High School in Tampa, Florida, resides in the Tampa Palms neighborhood of Tampa.

 Early life

 Born in Omaha, Nebraska, the youngest of three sons of Winfield Kennedy Boggs Jr. and Sue Nell Graham, Wade had a regimented military upbringing.
 Winfield and Sue met in 1946 at a military base in Georgia.
 Winfield served with the Marines in World War II and flew for the Air Force in the Korean War, while Sue piloted mail planes in World War II.
-The Boggs family lived in several different places (including Puerto Rico and Savannah, Georgia) before settling in Tampa, Florida when Wade was 11 years old.
+The Boggs family lived in several different places (including Puerto Rico and Savannah, Georgia) before settling in Tampa, Florida, when Wade was 11 years old.
 He attended Plant High School in Tampa, where he played baseball and was an All-State football player as a senior.
-Boggs played quarterback until his senior year when he switched positions to avoid injury and thereby protect his baseball career.
+Boggs played quarterback until his senior year, when he switched positions to avoid injury and thereby protect his baseball career.
 His success as a left-footed placekicker and punter earned him a scholarship offer from the University of South Carolina.
 He graduated from Plant High School in 1976 and was selected by the Boston Red Sox in the seventh round of the 1976 MLB draft on the advice of veteran scout George Digby.
 He signed with the club for $7,500.